standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 We love issues and pull requests from everyone.

-## Problems, suggestions and questions in Issues
+## Problems, suggestions and questions in issues

 Please help development by reporting problems, suggesting changes and asking questions.
 To do this, you can [create a GitHub issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitHub Issues for the Standard for Public Code](https://github.com/publiccodenet/standard/issues).

 You don't need to change any of our code or documentation to be a contributor!

-## Documentation and code in Pull Requests
+## Documentation and code in pull requests

 If you want to add to the documentation or code of one of our projects you should make a pull request.